Effectful Semantics in Bicategories: Strong, Commutative, and Concurrent Pseudomonads: Strong pseudomonads

 \section{Strong pseudomonads}

-We follow the categorical setting by first saying what it means for a pseudo\emph{functor} to be strong, then giving the additional data and axioms to make a pseudo\emph{monad} strong. \Cref{sec:examples} contains many examples.
+We follow the categorical setting by first saying what it means for a pseudo\emph{functor} to be strong, then giving the additional data and axioms to make a pseudo\emph{monad} strong.